 According to the CDC, an estimated 1 million adults and adolescents are living with HIV/AIDS in the United States.
 The AIDS epidemic still rages out of control in many areas of the world.

 What are the symptoms of HIV/AIDS?

-Some people may develop a flu-like illness within a month or two after exposure to the HIV virus.
+Some people may develop a flu-like illness within a month after exposure to the HIV virus.
 But many people do not develop any symptoms at all when they first become infected.
 In addition, the symptoms that do appear, which usually disappear within a week to a month, are often mistaken for those of another viral infection.
 These may include:

-Persistent or severe symptoms may not surface for 10 years or more after HIV first enters the body in adults, or within two years in children born with an HIV infection.
+Persistent or severe symptoms may not surface for 10 years or more after HIV first enters the body in adults, or within 2 years in children born with an HIV infection.
 This "asymptomatic" period of the infection is highly variable from person to person.
 But, during the asymptomatic period, HIV is actively infecting and killing cells of the immune system.
-Its most obvious effect is a decline in the blood levels of CD4+ T cells (also called T4 cells)--a key immune system infection fighter.
+Its most obvious effect is a decline in the blood levels of CD4+ T cells (also called T4 cells)—a key immune system infection fighter.
 The virus initially disables or destroys these cells without causing symptoms.

 As the immune system deteriorates, complications begin to surface.
 The following are the most common complications, or symptoms, of AIDS.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 Some people develop frequent and severe herpes infections that cause mouth, genital, or anal sores, or a painful nerve disease known as shingles.
 Children may have delayed development or failure to thrive.